-Compost bins, compost tumblers, compost containers, and compost turners.
-A compost bins, compost tumbler, and compost container are all used for storing stacks of scrap for forming compost.
+Compost bins, compost tumblers, compost containers, and compost turners are all used for storing stacks of scrap for forming compost.
 There are several types of compost bins such as a covered bridge organic hot bin, coated mesh wire bin, and earth engine double bin.
-A compost tumbler can produce compost in short amount of time and improves the quality of compost produced.
+A compost tumbler can produce compost in short amounts of time and improves the quality of compost produced.
 Commercial composting equipment is used to create large amounts of compost, but it is a costly process.
 Other composting equipment is commonly available.

 Composting equipment is used in many applications.
 Examples include producing compost for commercial purpose and for plant nutrition.
-Composting equipment produces compost that must fulfill standards of Composting Council's new Test Methods for the Examination of Composting and Compost (TMECC), which provides protocols for the composting industry to verify the physical, chemical, and biological condition of composting feedstocks, material in process, and compost products at the point of sale.
+Composting equipment produces compost that must fulfill standards of the Composting Council's new Test Methods for the Examination of Composting and Compost (TMECC), which provides protocols for the composting industry to verify the physical, chemical, and biological condition of composting feedstocks, material in process, and compost products at the point of sale.